 There’s something irresistibly comforting about a warm chocolate chip cookie fresh out of the oven, but if you’re watching your calorie intake, it can feel like a guilty pleasure.
-That’s exactly why this low-calorie chocolate chip cookie recipe has been a game-changer in my kitchen.

-It’s everything you love about a classic cookie—chewy centers, crisp edges, and rich, melty chocolate—but without derailing your goals.
+It’s everything you love about a classic cookie chewy centers, crisp edges, and rich, melty chocolate but without derailing your goals.
 Packed with simple swaps like coconut sugar and almond flour, these cookies deliver indulgent flavor at just under 100 calories each.

 I first whipped up a batch during my quest to create lighter treats that didn’t taste like cardboard (you know the kind).
-After a few tweaks and a little experimentation, these cookies became a household favorite—and even fooled my most skeptical cookie connoisseurs.
+After a few tweaks and a little experimentation, these cookies became a household favorite and even fooled my most skeptical cookie connoisseurs.

 One of the secrets?
 A dash of espresso powder to intensify the chocolatey goodness without adding extra sweetness.
-Whether you’re sneaking one as a midday treat or serving them alongside a creamy dessert these cookies are proof that you don’t have to choose between indulgence and balance.
+Whether you’re sneaking one as a midday treat or serving them alongside a creamy dessert, these cookies are proof that you don’t have to choose between indulgence and balance.

-Top French Buttercream or Vegan Pastry Cream on these cookies for a cheat sheet and enjoy.
+Top French Buttercream or Vegan Pastry Cream on these cookies for a cheat sheet, and enjoy.
 Trust me, this recipe will quickly earn a permanent spot in your rotation.

 Why You’ll Be Hooked?